liballeg/android/README.md

-To use the Allegro Android binaries from Android Studio 3.0:
+To use the Allegro Android binaries from Android Studio 2 or 3:

 1. Create a new Android Studio NDK project
  * Use "Start a new Android Studio project" from the welcome dialog or File->New from the menu